jdinh-782/academic-portfolio/README.md

 ## Description
-A web application created using TypeScript and MDX
+A web portfolio application created using TypeScript, MDX, and React libraries.

 ## Getting Started